UniBreakfast/crud-of-increasing-complexity/0004-simplest-in-browser/README.md

 ## Testing

 <details>
-  <summary>To test these examples you can copy, paste into your REPL of choice and evaluate this code:</summary>
+  <summary>To test these examples you can copy, paste into your Developer Tools console and evaluate this code:</summary>

 ```js
 console.log('// Implementation initialization')